Renewable Energy Hydroelectric Projects

 Large Scale Renewable Energy

-Hydro Electricity is a form of renewable energy that involves the augmentation of an existing lake or river, creating a dam and forcing the stored water over, in a controlled method through a penstock and across a turbine or turbines that are spun by the force of the water and in turn generate electricity that is stored and conditioned or directly sent to the grid.
+Hydro Electricity is a form of renewable energy that involves the augmentation of an existing lake or river, creating a dam and forcing the stored water over, in a controlled method through a penstock and across a turbine or turbines that are spun by the force of the water and in turn generate electricity that is stored and conditioned or directly sent to the grid and making large number of hydroelectric project in canada.

 Hydroelectric projects are often large capital infrastructure projects for a regional government and or a public owned or invested electrical utility.